pschaldenbrand/mCreativeAI.org/siggraph/README.md

 ## Measurable Creative AI [SIGGRAPH 2021](https://s2021.siggraph.org/)

-### August 2021 Time TBD
+### August 2021 - On Demand and Live Discussion August 11

 [Speakers](#invited-speakers) |  [Questions](#questions) |  [Organizers](#organizers)

 SIGGRAPH 2021 is a virtual event and this workshop will be conducted online.
 Our invited speakers will provide prerecorded video talks and participate in live panel discussions.
+[Live Q&A on August 11, 20201, 9-10am PDT](https://s2021.siggraph.org/presentation/?id=fwkp_105&sess=sess243).

 # Abstract